 The government implements fuel taxes to increase the price of fuel.
 Increased prices encourage people to drive more sensibly because that’s more economical, and therefore it hurts their wallet less.
 Fuel consumption also drives the uptake of newer vehicles with better safety features and less emissions.

 People are aware of their environmental impact and choose to drive more slowly to minimise their fuel consumption.
 Government restrictions in the MoT mean that vehicles must be kept tuned to reduce the amount of noxious chemicals released.
-Incentives for electric cars and hybrids encourages change.
+Incentives for electric cars and hybrids encourage change.

 Roads can be constructed to influence speeds.
 Narrower lanes and certain types of line markings automatically cause drivers to slow down.
 Overt features such as sleeping policemen, chicanes, narrowings and other traffic calming measures further reduce speeds.